campug/roman_adding/README.rst

 Tibs's solution
 ---------------
-This was the simplest possible solution I could thing of.
+This was the simplest possible solution I could think of.
 Clearly it's also very inefficient, as there's lots of adding of strings.
 Using lists would presumably be faster.
 For adding two roman numbers together, that doesn't really matter, but it does make the unit tests really slow when testing